 “Yes,” the woman replied with glee.
 “I was the tale of the woman who found the children in the woods, who helped them flee the soldiers that wanted them dead.
 I was the witch who lured two children into my gingerbread house.
 I was the goddess who fell in love with a mortal, who was betrayed and was forever lost in the mountains they named after me.
 Yes!
 I am the woman in all those stories.
 I am your stories.
 So my question is, now that you know the truth, will you push me away again?
-Will you lock yourself up in the confines of your dark room and never hear the tales again?
+Will you lock yourself up in the confines of your darkened room and never hear the tales again?
 I can bring you there.
-The stories will go on, that is, of you let me in.”
+The stories will go on, that is, if you let me in.”

 Elena shrugged.
 She started to cry.
 Memories of all those stories flooded her mind and crushed her heart.

 “Can we try again?
 I owe it to your father.”

 Elena nodded.
 She embraced the woman in black tight.